mullenkamp/booklet/README.rst

     db['test_key'] = ['one', 2, 'three', 4]

 The Orjson class is actually already built into the package.
 You can pass the string 'orjson' to either serializer parameters to use the above serializer.
-This is just an example of a serializer.
+This is just an example of a custom serializer.

 Here's another example with compression.